amirhnajafiz-university/S6CI02/README.md

-# fuzzy-system
+# FES-for-diagnosing-heart-disease
+Implementation of fuzzy expert system for diagnosing heart disease.

-My second CI project at CEIT/AUT
+This is my second CI project at CEIT/AUT.